AndreasHeger/CGATReport/doc/Roadmap.rst

    added hinton plot (see http://www.scipy.org/Cookbook/Matplotlib)

 --force option
-   add --clean or --force option to sphinxreport-test or build automatically force a new build.
+   add --clean or --force option to cgatreport-test or build automatically force a new build.
 See also the corresponding sphinx-build options.